-Design Principle 11: Developments should integrate sustainable systems in all aspects of design, including energy efficiency, biodiversity, heat and water demand.
+Design principle 12: Developments should integrate sustainable systems in all aspects of design, including energy efficiency, biodiversity, heat and water demand.

-- Applicants are encouraged to meet a 35kWh/m2 a year total energy target and a space heating target of 15kWh/m2 a year in line with Passivhaus. - The provision of on-site renewable energy is encouraged such as solar panels or roof-mounted solar thermal panels facing south, east or west. - · Developments should seek to avoid fossil fuel heating systems (e.g. gas boilers and gas CHP).
-Developments should consider installing heat pumps and/or Mechanical Ventilation with Heat Recovery (MVHR) to reduce heat loss and improve indoor air quality. - Any external equipment must be shown on plans and elevations to show how they have been integrated into the building design. - · Applicants are encouraged to commit to post-occupancy evaluation studies with measurable data on the building's energy performance. - Minor developments should not cause net loss of green cover.
-For major developments, the London Plan's Urban Greening Factor will apply.
-Green cover may be provided by returning hard standing to green space, tree planting. the installation of green roofs and green walls, or the provision of landscaping that facilitates sustainable urban drainage.
-Developments that go beyond green cover minimum standards will be viewed favourably.
+- Applicants are encouraged to meet a 35kWh/m2 a year total energy target and a space heating target of 15kWh/m2 a year in line with Passivhaus. - The provision of on-site renewable energy is encouraged such as solar panels or roof-mounted solar thermal panels facing south, east or west. - Developments should seek to avoid fossil fuel heating systems (e.g. gas boilers and gas CHP).
+Developments should consider installing heat pumps and/or Mechanical Ventilation with Heat Recovery to reduce heat loss and improve indoor air quality. - Any external equipment must be shown on plans and elevations to show how they have been integrated into the building design. - Applicants are encouraged to commit to post-occupancy evaluation studies with measurable data on the building's energy performance. - Minor developments should seek to achieve the London Plan's principle of no net loss of overall green cover.
+Major developments should contribute to the greening of London by following the London Plan's Urban Greening Factor.
+Green cover may be provided by returning hard standing to green space, tree planting, the installation of green roofs and green walls, or the provision of landscaping that facilitates sustainable urban drainage.
+Developments that go beyond minimum requirements will be viewed favourably.
+Green cover should also be used to promote biodiversity.

-Developments are encourage to exceed water efficiency targets by including non-potable water supply as harvested rainwater or re-used greywater and including sustainable urban drainage systems (SuDS).
+Developments are encouraged to exceed water efficiency targets by including non-potable water supply as harvested rainwater or re-used greywater and including sustainable urban drainage systems (SuDS).